-Bankrate found that the cheapest car insurance companies in Pennsylvania are Geico, Nationwide, Penn National and Auto Owners.
+Bankrate found that the cheapest car insurance companies in Pennsylvania on average are Geico, Nationwide, Penn National and Auto-Owners.
 However, many factors could affect your premiums.
 Get quotes from several carriers to find the best rates.

 - $100,000 bodily injury liability per person

 - $300,000 bodily injury liability per accident